GSBS Alumni Newsletter

 I am currently a Medical Science Liaison (MSL) working through the Medical Affairs Company.
 MSL’s typically hold advanced degrees: PhD, MD or Pharm D. My responsibilities as an MSL are to serve as a field-based scientific educator and internal scientific resource for Ethicon, a Johnson & Johnson Company.
 The MSL role includes acting as a strategic adviser with a focus on education, clinical advancement and relationship building with physicians.

-I received my PhD in Integrative Physiology and gained invaluable experience at analyzing, communicating and presenting scientific data.
+I received my PhD in Integrative Physiology and Anatomy and gained invaluable experience at analyzing, communicating and presenting scientific data.
 In this job role, excellent scientific aptitude is critical to productive interactions with thought leaders, research pioneers and authorities in a given therapeutic field.
 My education at UNTHSC has provided me with the necessary written and oral communication skills to excel in my role as a MSL.

 Robert Carter III, MPH (’00), PhD (’96), with President Barack Obama in the Oval Office